 TLS is a cryptographic security layer "on top" of TCP that makes the data tamper proof and guarantees server authenticity, based on strong public key cryptography and digital signatures.

-When curl connections to a TLS server, it negotiates how to speak the protocol and that negotiation involves several parameters and variables that both parties need to agree to.
+When curl connects to a TLS server, it negotiates how to speak the protocol and that negotiation involves several parameters and variables that both parties need to agree to.
 One of the parameters is which cryptography algorithms to use, the so called cipher.
 Over time, security researchers figure out flaws and weaknesses in existing ciphers and they are gradually phased out over time.

 Using the verbose option,